 Original Research Article

-Effects of E – Procurement System on Performance of Public Procurement in Local Government Authorities in Tanzania: A Case of Mbeya City Council
+Effects of an E-Procurement System on the Performance of Public Procurement in Local Government Authorities in Tanzania: A Case of Mbeya City Council

 ABSTRACT

-The increasing adoption of e-procurement systems by local governments underscores the need to understand their impact on public procurement performance, particularly in enhancing transparency and accountability.
+The increasing adoption of e-procurement systems by local governments underscores the need to understand its impact on public procurement performance, particularly in enhancing transparency and accountability.
 While existing studies highlight the positive effects of e-procurement transparency on procurement performance, they primarily focus on specific urban councils, limiting the generalizability of findings to broader contexts.
-Additionally, they often overlook user perceptions and contextual challenges faced during implementation.
-This study aims to assess the Effects of E – Procurement System on Performance of Public Procurement in Local Government Authorities in Tanzania: A Case of Mbeya City Council, Tanzania.
+Additionally, literature often overlooks user perceptions and contextual challenges faced during implementation.
+This study aims to assess the Effects of an E-Procurement System on the Performance of Public Procurement in Local Government Authorities in Tanzania: A Case of Mbeya City Council, Tanzania.
 The specific objectives include evaluating the impact of access to procurement information, real-time tracking, and open communication on procurement efficiency and supplier participation.
 A mixed-methods approach was employed, combining quantitative surveys with qualitative interviews.
 Data were collected from 154 respondents, including procurement officers, managers, and suppliers, using structured questionnaires and in-depth interviews.
-The findings reveal that e-procurement transparency significantly enhances procurement performance.
+The findings revealed that e-procurement transparency significantly enhances procurement performance.
 Key aspects include improved access to procurement information, effective real-time tracking, and open communication channels, all of which contribute to increased supplier participation and reduced corruption.
 Respondents reported enhanced trust and accountability in procurement processes.
-The study concludes that transparency in e-procurement systems is crucial for fostering fair and efficient public procurement practices.
-It emphasizes the need for continuous investment in training and infrastructure to maximize the benefits of e-procurement.
+The study concluded that transparency in e-procurement systems is crucial for fostering fair and efficient public procurement practices.
+The need for continuous investment in training and infrastructure to maximize the benefits of e-procurement is emphasized.
 Local government authorities should enhance training programs for stakeholders, improve technical support and infrastructure, and enforce regulatory frameworks to ensure effective e-procurement implementation, thereby promoting transparency and accountability in public procurement.

 Keywords: E – Procurement System; Performance; Public Procurement; Local Government Authorities; Transparency